-You are required to have a minimum grade of 9,5 in all the assessment components, except for Peer Evaluation.
+You are required to have a minimum grade of 9,5 in all the assessment components, except for Peer Evaluation lessons learned and participate in the work done.
+Besides, you also get to grade your team members on their contribution to peer evaluation.